GPS Watches: GPS for Running and Motion Sports

 The Legacy of The Casio GPS Outdoors Sports Watch

-The Casio watch maker introduced the world’s first wrist watch with in-built GPS to market back in 1999.
-It has now been discontinued, but may be obtainable on the second hand market.
-The watch was bulky, like many of the older style GPS watches, but provided a wearer with the advantage of not having to attach an external device to their body like is the case with many modern day GPS systems today.
+The Casio watch maker introduced the world’s first sports wrist watch with in-built GPS back in 1999.
+The Casio GPS watch has now been discontinued, but may still be obtainable on the second-hand market.
+The early watch was bulky, like many older style GPS watches, but was a one-piece system, and so offered the wearer the advantage of not having to attach an external device to their body like.

 Runners Watches with GPS are the most commmon type of sports watches that use GPS technology and the Garmin company have captured this market with their Forerunner line, arguably the best GPS watch for running you can get.

 Time and distance watches provide a number of benefits to athletes in terms of the data that can be viewed while working out, the saving of statistics for future analysis and as well as recording and tracking of route information and other data.
-Running watches for speed and distance tracking have numerous benefits as you will see below.
+Running watches for speed and distance tracking have numerous benefits as you will see below, so by using a GPS while running, there are countless advantages to be gained.

 Speed and Pace